- March 20-21, 2021

 Social media has been a primary platform for Dr. Mullan’s current work in politicizing therapy and emotional health on a larger collective scale, with over 53K followers on Instagram.
 In 2019, she founded Decolonizing Therapy, LLC.
 They seek to create spaces to “call mental health professions IN” (rather than call people out).
 Dr. Mullan believes it is essential to ask mental health professionals to reassess their education, “whom they are serving? “and begin to question the relatability of the mental health industrial complex to the People they serve.
 It is her belief that we can tend to our emotional/ mental health AND hold systemic oppression accountable.
 You can frequently hear Dr. Mullan stating, “Everything is political!”

 Dr. Mullan also centralizes historical and intergenerational trauma, which she identifies as ancestral trauma, at the crux of decolonization work.
 Through the movement of Decolonizing Therapy, Dr. Mullan can be found providing international keynotes, holding Radicalizing Rage workshops, doing coaching sessions while un-training mental health professionals, providing ancestral healing sessions, or spending time with her Goddess cat, Isis.

 Whether on stage or through her writing, Dr. Mullan offers conscious, clear, and authentic dialogue that is a healing interchange of therapy, intersectional awareness, social justice work, and practical interventions that pave a path for her participants to carve out a purposeful life for themselves.
 She is passionate about helping people and movements define their own healing, and resistance to oppression.
 She loves cats, the ocean, brunch, dancing, and affirmation cards.

-Current CIIS students, staff, and faculty receive discounts on all events.
-Contact us for more information at firstname.lastname@example.org or check your CIIS email address for our monthly email.
+CIIS students, staff, and faculty receive discounts on all events.
+CIIS Public Programs Members receive a 20% discount on all events.
+Contact us for more information at email@example.com.